Burkina Faso President Kabore detained at military camp - sources | Law-Order

 - Burkina Faso

 Government sources could not immediately be reached on Monday.
-Frustration has risen in Burkina Faso in recent months due to the frequent killing of civilians and soldiers by militants, some of whom have links to the Islamic State and al Qaeda.
+Kabore has faced waves of street protests in recent months as frustration has mounted over the frequent killing of civilians and soldiers by militants, some of whom have links to the Islamic State and al Qaeda.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)